-2. Climate change
+2- Climate change

-- Since April 2021, Canada has a new, more ambitious GHG emission reduction target for 2030: 40% to 45% below 2005 levels.
-According to Canada's 2022 National Inventory Report, in the 14 years between 2005 and 2019, GHG emissions in Canada decreased by only 1%.
-In 2020, the transport sector was the second largest source of GHG emissions, accounting for 24% of total national emissions with 159 megatonnes of carbon dioxide equivalent (Mt CO2 eq). - In 2020, due to COVID, national sector GHG emissions were 14% lower than in 2019, the largest decrease since 1990. - Between 1990 and 2020, national GHG emissions from the transport sector grew by 32%.
-The growth in emissions was mostly driven by increases from freight trucks and passenger light trucks. - In Ontario, which in 2020 was responsible for 22% (149.6 Mt) of national GHG emissions, transportation-related emissions were the leading source of GHGs, responsible for 32% (47.8 Mt) of the total provincial emission inventory and 30% of national transportation emissions.
+- Since April 2021, Canada has a new more ambitious GHG emission reduction target for 2030: -40% to -45% compared to 2005 level.
+According to Canada's 2022 National Inventory Report3, in the 14 years between 2005 and 2019, GHG emissions in Canada decreased by only 1%.
+In 2020, the transport sector was the second largest source of GHG emissions, accounting for 24% of total national emissions with 159 megatons of carbon dioxide equivalent (Mt CO2 eq) emitted - In 2020, due to COVID, the sector GHG emissions were 14% lower than in 2019, the largest decrease since 1990 - Between 1990 and 2020, GHG emissions from the transport sector grew by 32%.
+The growth in emissions was mostly driven by increases from freight trucks and passenger light trucks.

-According to 2019 report from the International Energy Agency, Canada's Light Duty passenger fleet is the worst performer in the world in terms of average fuel consumption and GHG emissions per kilometer driven.
+According to 2019 report from the International Energy Agency4, Canada's Light Duty passenger fleet is the worst performer in the world in terms of average fuel consumption and GHG emissions per kilometer driven.
 It is also the largest and second heaviest in the world.

-3. The economy
+3- The economy

-According to 2019 report from Clean Energy Canada, there will be approximately 560,000 jobs in the clean energy sector by 2030, with almost 50% in clean transport.
+According to 2019 report from Clean Energy Canada5, there will be approximately 560,000 jobs in the clean energy sector by 2030, with almost 50% in clean transport.

-According to a 2020 report by Electric Mobility Canada, if Canada adopts a strong electric mobility strategy inspired by those of California, BC or Québec, we can anticipate at least \$200 billion in sales revenue between now and 2030 in the EV sector.
+According to a 2020 report by Electric Mobility Canada6, if Canada adopts a strong electric mobility strategy inspired by those of California, BC or Québec, we can anticipate at least \$200 billion in sales revenue between now and 2030 in the EV sector.